Holes In Lawn: Causes + How To Fill The Small Overnight Holes

 Holes in Lawn

-Now I have identified what might be causing the holes, it’s time to move on to how to fix these.
-The method you choose will depend how many holes there are and how big they are.
+Now that I have identified what might be causing the holes, it’s time to move on to how to fix them.
+The method you choose will depend on how many holes there are and how big they are.

 If you are only filling one or two holes that may have been dug by a dog or a child, get yourself some dirt or topsoil and manually put it in the hole.